On Warm Natural Inflation and Planck 2018 constraints: Introduction

 The aim of this work is to study NI with NMC to gravity within the Warm paradigm, in both the strong and weak limits of the dissipation term characterizing the warm scenario.
 We study two forms for the NMC to gravity term, which is generally produced at one-loop order in the interacting theory for a scalar field, even if it is absent at the tree level \cite{Freedman:1974gs}.
 Actually, in general all terms of the form $(R^i \phi^j, R^{\mu\nu} \partial_\mu\phi \partial_\nu\phi, \ldots)$ are allowed in the action.
 However, omitting the derivative terms and taking a finite number of loop graphs enforce a polynomial form of the NMC term, and if one imposes CP symmetry on the action the term should include even powers of the inflaton field $\phi$.
 For simplicity, we include only the quadratic monomial ($\xi \phi^2 R$ ) of dim-4.
-However, and since some microscopic theories may suggest the emergence of an NMC similar in form to the original potential \cite{Salvio}, we also consider an NMC of a periodic form respecting the shift symmetry of the NI potential so to be of the form ($\lambda \left(1+\cos(\frac{\phi}{f})\right)$).
+However, since some microscopic theories may suggest the emergence of an NMC similar in form to the original potential \cite{Salvio}, we also consider an NMC of a periodic form respecting the shift symmetry of the NI potential so to be of the form ($\lambda \left(1+\cos(\frac{\phi}{f})\right)$).

-We find that the NI with NMC to gravity within Warm paradigm is able to accommodate the $(n_s, r)$ observable constraints, but at a price of getting a small value for the e-folding number $N_e \approx 30$ to solve the horizon and flatness problems.
-However, one can bring $N_e$ to be acceptable ($\geq 40$) but for $n_s \approx 0.98$ just getting outside the admissibility contours.
+We find that the NI with NMC to gravity within Warm paradigm, in the case of linear dissipative term, is able to accommodate the $(n_s, r)$ observable constraints, but at a price of getting a small value for the e-folding number $N_e \approx 30$ to solve the horizon and flatness problems.
+However, one can bring $N_e$ to be acceptable ($\geq 40$), in this $T$-linearly dependent regime, but for $n_s \approx 0.98$, just getting outside the admissibility contours.
+Studying the case of $T$-cubically dependent dissipative term gave in the strong limit scenario some benchmarks which satisfy the four constraints of $n_s, r, A_s$ and $N_e$ in both cases of quadratic or periodic non-minimal coupling to gravity.

 The paper is organized as follows.
 In section 1, we present the setup of the Warm paradigm, for general potentials, whereas in section 2 we specify the study to NI.
-In section 3 (4), we study the strong (weak) limit ($Q \equiv \frac{\Gamma}{3 H} >> (<<) 1$) for both quadratic and periodic NMC, whereas we end up by conclusions and a summary in section 5.
+In section 3 (4), we study the strong (weak) limit ($Q \equiv \frac{\Gamma}{3 H} >> (<<) 1$) for both quadratic and periodic NMC.
+In section 5, we study briefly the strong limit scenario when the dissipative term is proportional to the cubic power of the temperature, whereas we end up by conclusions and a summary in section 6.